 Container Home Costs &

-Container homes are more economical than many people
+Container homes cost less than many people think.
+Used

-and they make excellent structural pieces for homes.
-The
+make excellent structures for homes.
+The prices of these

-prices of these containers vary whether they are new or
+containers vary whether they are new or used, and how

 Estimating Container House Costs